phoenix-rtos/phoenix-rtos-doc/quickstart/aarch64a53-zynqmp-zcu104.md

 ## Flashing the Phoenix-RTOS system image

-At first before any flashing, you need to enter Phoenix-RTOS loader (plo), which should have been already loaded.
+At first before any flashing, enter Phoenix-RTOS loader (plo), which should have been already loaded.

 If there wasn't an older system image in the NOR flash the following output should appear: